 What Is Asthma?

 Around 3.6% of the human population suffers from asthma.
-Let’s put it this way: about 262 million people worldwide suffer from it, which means it roughly affects 1 in 13 people.
+Let’s put it this way: about 262 million people worldwide suffer from it, which means asthma affects 1 in 13 people roughly.
 Although asthma can be quite vexing, there has been no permanent cure discovered yet.

 Is Snorkeling with Asthma Dangerous?